 Quizzes: Short in-class quizzes will be given often.
 These will closely resemble the assigned practice problems.
 Answers are not provided for the quizzes.
 Questions may be asked about the practice problems before the quiz is distributed, but the quizzes are to be completed without assistance.
-Quizzes will be completed in class without apps or websites, but scientific calculators may be used.
-You may use notes and practice problems on the quiz.
-Notes and practice problems on electronic devices will not be allowed.
+Quizzes will be completed in class without apps or websites, but scientific calculators, practice problems, and notes may be used.
+Notes and practice problems on electronic devices may not be accessed during quizzes.
 Quizzes cannot be made up.
 Work must be shown to receive credit.
 Note: "Make-up" refers to completing work that has never been attempted.